kohkimakimoto/essh/website/content/intro/en/using-lua-libraries.md

 `question` is a built-in library of Essh, that is implemented by [gluaquestion](https://github.com/kohkimakimoto/gluaquestion).
 It provides functions to get user input from a terminal.
 And task's property `prepare` is a configuration that defines a function executed when the task starts.

-So, You run the task.
-Essh displays a message and waits your input.
+When you run the task Essh, displays a message and waits your input.

 ~~~
 $ essh example